-The Group applied for the first-time certain standards and amendments, which are effective for annual periods beginning on or after 1 January 2021 (unless otherwise stated).
+The Group applied the standards and amendments, which were effective for annual periods beginning on or after 1 January 2022.
 The Group has not early adopted any other standard, interpretation or amendment that has been issued but is not yet effective.
+The Group does not expect the pronouncements to have significant impact on its financial statements, unless otherwise indicated.